stevearrants/style/docs/activevoice.md

 When to use the passive voice
 -----------------------------

 There are always exceptions.
-Never use the passive voice in a way that makes actions seem like they happen without anyone doing them.
-In our documentation, we should always make it clear who (or what) is doing something.
+Don't use the passive voice in a way that makes actions seem like they happen without anyone doing them.
+Good documentationshould always make it clear who (or what) is doing something.

-You may need to use the passive voice to soften an error message or make something easier to understand.
+You may need to use the passive voice with error messages or make something easier to understand.

 Rewording either of these sentences to use the active voice would